tsbmediaventure/developer-docs/source/index.html.md

 }
 ```

-This endpoint allows the Client to Register their Content on ConsCent - with the Content Title, ContentId, Content URL, Tags, Analytics Pixels (Facebook and Google), Price as well as any specific Price Overrides for a country - In order to set a different price for the content in the relevant country.
+This endpoint allows the Client to Register their Content on ConsCent - with the Content Title, ContentId, Content URL, categories, Analytics Pixels (Facebook and Google), Price as well as any specific Price Overrides for a country - In order to set a different price for the content in the relevant country.
 Moreover, the Client can also set the duration of a content - which means that if a content if purchased by a user on ConsCent, then that user can have free access to the content for {duration} amount of time.
 By Default we use a 1 Day duration.
 Moreover, the ContentType field is optional - and if no 'contentType' is provided then the default 'contentType' of the client will be treated as the 'contentType' of the content being registered.
 While category based pricing can be used for any content, by passing the priceCategory field on registering the content - as long as the price category has been registered by the client on the ConsCent dashboard along with its respective price, duration and priceOverrides; however, category based pricing only comes into effect if the content does not have a pre-determined price field (price must be null); Moreover, if the content is downloadable on purchase, then the client can pass the download "url", "fileName" and "fileType" in the download object of the request body while creating the content.
 Finally, the client can pass a 'pixels' object in the request body which can contain either/or facebook and google pixel data - to ensure that the client's pixel events are fired on particular occurances relating to the content (Page View or Purchase of the Content).
 The pixel object must be passed in accordance with the format provided in the sample requests.
 Please note that the pixels are NOT fired when a user has blocked 3rd party cookies.

 ### HTTP Request